 School and College Counseling

 Bergen County Academies is fortunate to attract students with a multitude of talents and interests.
 The School Counseling Department provides a safe, supportive and nurturing environment for students to learn and grow in an academically challenging institution.
-Our mission is to provide academic, social, and emotional support at each grade level in order for each student to reach and surpass their individual potential.
-Working in partnership with teachers, administrators, parents, and community members, we provide the necessary support that students require during their adolescent years.
+Our mission is to provide academic, social, career and emotional support at each grade level in order for students to reach and surpass their individual potential.
+Partnering with teachers, administrators, parents, and community members, we provide the essential support that students require during their adolescent years.

-As students enter junior year, the School Counseling Department recognizes that the college selection process becomes a major focus.
+As students enter junior year, the School Counseling Department recognizes that the college selection process and career readiness become a major focus.
 Understanding its importance, counselors work with students to ensure a smooth, confident approach for this sometimes daunting task.
+Junior Seminar not only provides students with college planning support but with the career tools and training (resume writing, cover letters and interview skills) essential for Senior Internship.
 Junior College Night is held every year in the winter of junior year for parents and students to understand the entirety of the college process.
-Immediately after this important night, counselors conduct college planning conferences with students and his/her family to demystify the college process, suggest appropriate collegiate prospects, and guide students through testing and application procedures.
-Each year, the School Counseling Department hosts numerous college visits, professional speakers, financial aid nights, and our annual spring college fair which attracts over 150 prestigious college and universities.
+Immediately after this important night, counselors conduct college planning conferences with students and their families to demystify the college process, suggest appropriate collegiate prospects, and guide students through testing and application procedures.
+Each year, the School Counseling Department hosts numerous college visits, professional speakers, financial aid nights, and our annual spring college expo, which attracts approximately 100 prestigious college and universities.

 Throughout high school, our students utilize Naviance, an online career and college portal.
 This excellent tool allows students, parents and counselors to communicate about the college process, research what majors are offered at different colleges and maintain a working list of college prospects.
 With Naviance, the college process becomes far less daunting and students are able to truly assess which colleges are best for their personal goals and abilities.
 Parents are able to access Naviance as well, so that they can be fully involved and active in the college process.